School of Architecture

-Dean Boise began his tenure as the 14th dean of Syracuse University College of Law on July 1, 2016.
+Craig Boise began his tenure as the 14th dean of Syracuse University College of Law on July 1, 2016.
 He is an innovative legal educator whose focus has been successfully navigating the technology and human resources disruptions that are occurring in legal services and in legal education.

-Before coming to Syracuse, he was Dean and Joseph C. Hostetler-BakerHostetler Chair in Law at Cleveland State University’s Cleveland–Marshall College of Law, where he established one of the country’s first solo practice incubators, developed a master’s degree in legal studies, and launched the Center for Cybersecurity and Privacy Protection, among other student-focused initiatives.
+Before coming to Syracuse, he was dean and Joseph C. Hostetler-BakerHostetler Chair in Law at Cleveland State University’s Cleveland–Marshall College of Law, where he established one of the country’s first solo practice incubators, developed a master’s degree in legal studies, and launched the Center for Cybersecurity and Privacy Protection, among other student-focused initiatives.

-Before beginning his academic career, Dean Boise practiced law for over eight years at law firms including Cleary Gottlieb and Akin Gump, in New York, and Thompson Hine, in Cleveland.
+Before beginning his academic career, Boise practiced law for over eight years at law firms including Cleary Gottlieb and Akin Gump, in New York, and Thompson Hine, in Cleveland.
 Before entering private practice, he clerked for the Honorable Pasco M. Bowman II, of the U.S. Court of Appeals for the Eighth Circuit.
-Dean Boise earned his LL.M. in Taxation from New York University School of Law (1999) and his Juris Doctor from the University of Chicago Law School (1994).
+Boise earned his LL.M. in Taxation from New York University School of Law (1999) and his Juris Doctor from the University of Chicago Law School (1994).
 He received a Bachelor of Arts in political science, summa cum laude, from the University of Missouri-Kansas City (1991), where he also completed substantial coursework toward a degree in piano performance at the University’s Conservatory of Music.

-Dean Boise is a member of the New York and Ohio Bars.
+Boise is a member of the New York and Ohio Bars.
 A fellow of the American Bar Foundation, he is also a member of the American Bar Association’s Standards Review Committee, and has served as co-chair of the Executive Committee of the American Association of Law School’s Deans’ Section.

 Martin J. Whitman School of Management